BRostovskiy/company.info/README.md

 4. Create/List/Get/Update/Delete password records for resources using JWT session token
 5. Logout from active session

+* Note: `Keycloak` is used as user source with a lot of possibilities for future improvement, like multi-factor authentication, IAM etc and others.
-Note: Service made for test purposes only and need a lot of improvements
+## Service made for PoC purposes only and need a lot of improvements
+### Future improvements ###
+* Add more tests
+* Add features like upload PDF files..
+* Expand users service to use more possibilities provided by Keycloak including verbose Registration/Authorization flows
+* Use Vault to store secrets
+* Improve errors handling

 ## Setup